tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is AWS' policy regarding penetration testing?
 A: You can perform penetration testing against several services without approval

 - Q: If you want to monitor EC2 instances and check that the sizing is correct, what service can you use?
 A: Amazon CloudWatch can be configured to send out alerts if EC2 intances use high levels of CPU.
 If you want AWS to provide recommendations for you, AWS Compute Optimizer is a managed service for this.

+- Q: When should you report to the AWS Trust and Safety Team?
+A: For example, when you notice that an EC2 instance is being used to attempt to flood ports on some of the company’s systems.

+- Q: What is AWS CloudTrail?
+A: A service used for auditing API actions.
+It can be used to track the activity of users.

+- Q: What is AWS CloudHSM?
+A: A cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.

+- Q: A new user is unable to access any AWS services, what is the most likely explanation?
+A: By default new users are created with NO access to any AWS services –-  they can only login to the AWS console.
+You must apply permissions to users to allow them to access services.

+- Q: What is AWS Inspector?
+A: AWS Inspector is an AWS service which can be used to create an automated security assessment report that will identify unintended network access to Amazon EC2 instances and vulnerabilities on those instances.

+- What service can be used to identify a specific user who terminated an Amazon RDS DB instance?
+A: AWS CloudTrail, which is used for auditing user actions in AWS.

+- Q: What is Amazon CloudWatch?
+A: Amazon Cloudwatch is a monitoring service which lets you set alarms on services based on some criteria you provide.

+- Q: What is VPC Flow Logs?
+A: A service that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.

+- Q: What is Amazon GuardDuty?
+A: A threat detection service

+- Q: Which of the following can be assigned to an IAM user?
+Answer: An access key ID and secret access key for API access and a password for accessing the managment console.

+- Q: Which feature of AWS IAM enables you to identify unnecessary permissions that have been assigned to users?
+A: IAM Access Analyzer

+- Q: Which of the following is NOT a best practice for protecting the root user of an AWS account?
+A: Remove administrative permissions

+- Q: Your manager has asked you to explain some of the security features available in the AWS cloud.
+How can you describe the function of Amazon CloudHSM?
+A: It can be used to generate, use and manage encryption keys in the cloud.
+It is based on hardware.

+- Q: Which of the following are NOT features of AWS IAM?
+A: Login in to the console using local user accounts and charging for what you use.

 ## Architecting for the Cloud